subquery/documentation/docs/quickstart/quickstart_chains/klaytn.md

               # address: "0x60781C2586D68229fde47564546784ab3fACA982"
 ```

-The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [WFTM contract](https://ftmscan.com/token/0x21be370d5312f44cb42ce377bc9b8a0cef1a4c83).
+The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [Orbit ETH contract](https://scope.klaytn.com/token/0x34d21b1e550d73cee41151c77f3c73359527a396).

-The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [WFTM contract](https://ftmscan.com/token/0x21be370d5312f44cb42ce377bc9b8a0cef1a4c83).
+The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [Orbit ETH](https://scope.klaytn.com/token/0x34d21b1e550d73cee41151c77f3c73359527a396).

 Check out our [Manifest File](../../build/manifest/ethereum.md) documentation to get more information about the Project Manifest (`project.yaml`) file.